 That being said…did I push my spiralizer back into my pantry after the challenge was done?
 Nope!
 I use it regularly now and it’s one of my favorite kitchen gadgets!

-My favorite recipe using zoodles to this date is this Pesto Zucchini Spaghetti Recipe with Cherry Tomatoes & Mushrooms!
+My favorite recipe using zoodle is this Pesto Zucchini Spaghetti Recipe with Cherry Tomatoes & Mushrooms!
 I created it back in January and am just now getting to share it with you guys.
 Even my husband now tells me to make this for him instead of the carb-filled version.
-Yes it’s healthy, but that’s not why we love it so much…it really just TASTES incredibly delicious!!
-Quick cooked zucchini noodles, some home-made pesto from the freezer, and my favorite add-ins of cherry tomatoes and mushrooms (or any other veggie you prefer)!
-With or without having pre-spiralized zucchini spaghetti noodles, this dish is so easy and comes together in just 20 minutes.
+Yes it’s healthy, but that’s not why we love it so much…it really just TASTES incredibly delicious and comes together in just 20 minutes!!
+Quick cooked zucchini noodles, some home-made pesto from the freezer, and my favorite add-ins of cherry tomatoes and mushrooms (or any other veggie you prefer).

-For this dish, I prefer to cook the zoodles quickly so that it’s slightly tender, but not cooked through and maintains their crisp texture.
+For this dish, I prefer to quickly cook the zoodles so that they are slightly tender, but not cooked through and maintain their crisp texture.
 This dish tastes great served hot or cold, so it’s perfect to pack for lunch, take to a picnic, potluck, or BBQ over the summer.
 I can’t wait till our gigantic zucchini plant fruits.
 Hoping for some 3-5 lb zucchinis again this year because I know this Zucchini Spaghetti Recipe is going to be one of my go-to meal for those long hot beach days I have planned with my kids over the summer!

 Tell me…have you spiralized zucchini or any other veggie before?
 If so, what’s your favorite way to make and use them?